-A compelling story, confirming the urgency of saving the threatened monarch migration.
-Great interview with the Author at Central Texas Gardener
+The author’s compelling personal journey confirming the urgency of supporting the 2-way migration of monarch butterflies.
+View an interview with the author on Central Texas Gardener here.

-Butterfly Gardening for the South includes information on creating an instant butterfly garden and growing native plants, as well as a special section on how to photograph butterflies, and more.butterflies, and more.
+Information on creating an “instant” butterfly garden, growing pollinator-friendly native plants, how to photograph butterflies, and more.

-Guide to Texas Grasses, Robert B. Shaw and the team at the Texas A&M University Institute of Renewable Natural Resources provide an indispensable reference to the world’s most economically important plant family.
+Robert B. Shaw, and the team at Texas A&M University Institute of Renewable Natural Resources, provide an indispensable reference to the world’s most economically important plant family.

-Veteran botanist and educator Roy L. Lehman describes the plants in four major sections, covering the common shoreline plants, seagrasses, mangroves, and marine algae (red, brown, and green seaweeds).
+Veteran botanist and educator Roy L. Lehman describes Texas marine plants in four major sections: common shoreline plants, seagrasses, mangroves, and marine algae (red, brown, and green seaweeds.)
 Each section begins with an introduction that gives an overview of the plant group and includes information on the important traits and terminology used for identification.

-600 gardens that make the most of the Lone Star State’s home-grown greenery.
+This time-proven classic explores 600 gardens that make the most of the Lone Star State’s home-grown native greenery.

 From two veteran ecologists comes a new and sweeping exploration of the natural history of Texas in all its biological diversity and geological variation.
 Few states, if any, can match Texas for its myriad species, past and present, and its many distinctive landscapes, from prairie grasslands and hardwood forests to coastal lagoons and desert mountains.

-Over 340 species in full color with overall views, close-ups of leaves and flowers, details in bulleted format of the description for field identification, soil types where to find the plant, bloom times, common name(s), scientific name, and native or non-native.
+Over 340 species in full color with close-ups of leaves and flowers, details in bulleted format for field identification, soil types in which to find the plant, bloom times, common name(s), scientific name, and whether native or introduced.

 Book describes and illustrates the 140 grasses, forbs, shrubs, and trees that are economically important.